-Students may elect to organize their own group presentations.
+Students may elect to organize their own group presentations with the approval of a faculty sponsor.
 Student-organized group presentations can take two forms:

-- Four or five students may prepare individual presentations for a single panel focused on a common topic or theme.
+- Four or five students may prepare individual oral presentations (15 minutes each, including Q&A) for a full session focused on a common topic or theme.
 Each presenter submits a separate proposal, choosing Student-Organized Group Presentation as the type of presentation and listing the names of all other presenters in the corresponding text box.
-These panels must comprise at least four presenters.
-In most cases, each of the proposals will have the same sponsor.
-(Each proposal will be judged on its own merits.)
+These sessions must comprise at least four presenters.
+Typically, all of the proposals will have the same sponsor.
 An example of such a panel is four or five proposals addressing a common political topic or literary work.

 - In cases where several students have worked together on a common project (e.g., "State of the State for Washington's Latinos," bluemoon/quarterlife), a second type of student-organized group presentation may be appropriate.
 In this case, one student is responsible for submitting a single proposal for the entire group.
 Student-Organized Group Presentation is indicated as the type of presentation, and the names of all other presenters are included in the corresponding text box.